Whereiswald0/SQL-project/starting_with_questions.md

 	se.city,
 	a.units_sold,
 	a.unit_price
-FROM order_sessions a
+FROM analytics a
-JOIN session_view se
+JOIN sessions se
 	ON a.visitorid = se.visitorid
 WHERE a.units_sold > 0
 )